palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

 This may take several minutes.

 The address for your new RDS instance will be added to your current environment's configurations (stored in ``.env``).
-If you already have RDS host set in your current env, its address will be replaced.
+If you already have an RDS host set in your current env, its address will be replaced.

 Optional arguments: